OpenAPITools/openapi-generator/docs/customization.md

 You may not want to generate *all* models in your project.
 Likewise, you may want just one or two apis to be written.
 If that's the case, you can use system properties or [global properties](./global-properties.md) to control the output.

-The default is generate *everything* supported by the specific library.
+The default is to generate *everything* supported by the specific library.
 Once you enable a feature, it will restrict the contents generated:

 ```sh
 # generate only models